Aly Raisman sues US Olympic Committee, USA Gymnastics over Larry Nassar abuse

 Raisman accuses the USOC and USA Gymnastics of failing to make sure appropriate protocols were followed to monitor Nassar, who was also named as a co-defendant in the lawsuit.

 News of the lawsuit comes days after Scott Blackmun, the CEO of the USOC, announced he was resigning.
-Blackmun said he was stepping aside so he could tackle his prostate cancer and allow the federation to move forward under new leadership to address the Nassar sex abuse scandal that has rocked gymnastics and other sports.
+Blackmun said he was stepping aside so he could focus on battling prostate cancer, and allow the federation to move forward under new leadership to address the Nassar sex abuse scandal that has rocked gymnastics and other sports.

-Raisman told NBC News in a statement that the USOC and USA Gymnastics are not being entirely clear on how much they knew of Nassar’s inappropriate behavior.
+Raisman told NBC News in a statement that the USOC and USA Gymnastics are not being transparent on how much they knew of Nassar’s inappropriate behavior.

 GYMNAST BECOMES FIRST KNOWN MALE TO FORMALLY ACCUSE LARRY NASSAR OF SEXUAL ABUSE